 Signs of Emotional Instability

-Dr. Ashley Hampton, a psychologist, told Bustle magazine in 2018 that typically emotional instability refers to a level of unpredictability in a person’s emotions.
+Dr. Ashley Hampton, a psychologist, told Bustle magazine in 2018 that typically, emotional instability refers to a level of unpredictability in a person’s emotions.
 She explained, “For example, an event happens, and one would expect a certain reaction but receives a completely different reaction.”
-Emotional instability can certainly result from a personality disorder, such as through Borderline Personality Disorder, but it may also occur alongside issues such as depression, anxiety, trauma, grief, etc. Those in addiction recovery have often struggled with devastating life experiences; in fact, these stressful life events are often what cause people to rely on substances as a form of self-medication.
+Emotional instability can certainly result from a personality disorder, such as borderline personality disorder, but it may also occur alongside issues such as depression, anxiety, trauma, grief, etc. Those in addiction recovery have often struggled with devastating life experiences; in fact, these stressful life events often cause people to rely on substances as a form of self-medication.
 If you believe you may be struggling with emotional instability, consider some of the following signs:

 - Do you tend to experience a “rollercoaster” of emotions?

 - Do you find yourself acting impulsively when your emotions take over?

 - Have you had trouble coping with painful emotions?

 - Do you often react to certain situations in a way that seems “out of place”?

 - Have you received concerns from loved ones about the way you handle your emotions?